mmcloughlin/avo/README.md

   <a href="http://godoc.org/github.com/mmcloughlin/avo"><img src="http://img.shields.io/badge/godoc-reference-5272B4.svg" alt="GoDoc" /></a>
 </p>

-<p align="center">High-level Golang x86 Assembly Generator</p>
+<p align="center">Generate x86 Assembly with Go</p>

-`avo` aims to make high-performance Go assembly easier to write, review and maintain.
-It's a Go package that presents a familiar assembly-like interface, together with features to simplify development without sacrificing performance:
+`avo` makes high-performance Go assembly easier to write, review and maintain.
+The `avo` package presents a familiar assembly-like interface that simplifies development without sacrificing performance:

-* `avo` programs _are_ Go programs: use **control structures** for assembly generation
+* **Use Go control structures** for assembly generation; `avo` programs _are_ Go programs
-* **Register allocation**: write your kernels with **virtual registers** and `avo` assigns physical registers for you
+* **Register allocation**: write functions with virtual registers and `avo` assigns physical registers for you
-* Automatic **parameter load/stores**: ensure memory offsets are always correct even for complex data structures
+* **Automatically load arguments and store return values**: ensure memory offsets are always correct even for complex data structures
-* Generation of **stub files** to interface with your Go package
+* **Generation of stub files** to interface with your Go package

-Inspired by the [PeachPy](https://github.com/Maratyszcza/PeachPy) and [asmjit](https://github.com/asmjit/asmjit) projects.

 _Note: APIs subject to change while `avo` is still in an experimental phase.
 You can use it to build [real things](examples) but we suggest you pin a version with your package manager of choice._

-## Install
+## Quick Start

 Install `avo` with `go get`: